|

 A family affair. |

 Documenting trips to look back on and share with friends and family has always been important to me.
 That's why The Connecticut Yankee exists—to serve as a depository for memorable outdoor experiences from over the years.
-The posts may ebb and flow in frequency, yet this blog is always here to browse like a good book and add to when time permits.
+The posts ebb and flow in frequency, yet this blog is always here to browse like a good book and add to when time permits.
 No matter how many years pass, these posts act like a time machine that bring me right back to that river I was wading in or frozen lake I was standing on.
-Talented friends of mine share here too on occasion—having their different writing styles and experiences in the mix helps keep things interesting.
+Talented friends of mine also share here on occasion—having their different writing styles and experiences in the mix helps keep things interesting.

 |